chebyrash/CTF/challenge_3/README.md

-# Broken File System
+## Cluttered File System

 ## Description

-    It's not an executable, but a file 29 bytes long
+    You decided to explore the file system, but there is so much garbage Let's see if you can find - not an executable, but a file 29 bytes long

 ## Flag